Planning your operation

 Once you obtain your facial feminization surgery proposal, you will receive login information to get access to our patient platform.
 This will be where you can arrange the following things:

-- Electrocardiogram—Only when you are older than 45 and will have general anaesthesia or local with deep sedation.
+- Electrocardiogram — Only when you are older than 60 and will have general anaesthesia or local with deep sedation.
 Please upload the report to the patient platform at least one month before the operation so we can prepare and make the necessary judgments.
+If your doctor or hospital needs a letter you can download it here.

-- CBCT Scan of the skull—Only when you are getting custom made peek implants for the cheek(s).
+- CBCT Scan of the skull — Applicable if you will receive custom-made PEEK implants.
 This scan is not included in your operation and should be made at least 8 weeks before your operation.
 These are your instructions.

 These exams are NOT included in the price, with exception of the CT-scan for an Adam’s apple reduction.
 All these tests need to be arranged by you in your home country.
 Your general practitioner could help you with this.
 The results should be updated to your account on our platform.
-Bloodtest and ECG can be no older then 3 months.
+A blood test and ECG cannot be older then 3 months.
 They are very important as the anesthesiologist will not give general anesthesia without it.

 Planning your stay in Belgium

-- Duration and typical stay—You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking deposit.
+- Duration and typical stay — You will receive a planning document with all your appointments in Antwerp 5-7 days after we receive a receipt of your booking payment.

-- Your stay in our guesthouse—For patients of Dr Bart van de Ven, most of the proposals are inclusive of your stay in our Guesthouse.
-Some patients of Dr Doornaert will have to book their stay in the Guesthouse themselves, you can find on your proposal whether your stay is included or not.
+- Your stay in our guesthouse — Some patients of Dr Doornaert will have to book their stay in the Guesthouse themselves, you can find on your proposal whether your stay is included or not.

 Frequently asked questions